doubt72/loki/README.md

 don't think it's too bad, either.
 So screwing around with Loki itself hopefully wouldn't be too intimidating.

-anyway, writing it was relaxing, and I needed something to unwind after I quit one job before I really dived into the next one, so writing it had some value to me independent of any usefulness it might or might not objective have.
+Anyway, writing it was relaxing, and I needed something to unwind after I quit one job before I really dived into the next one, so writing it had some value to me independent of any usefulness it might or might not objectively have.

 ## Using Loki